MikeDombo/AudioDidact/README.md

 To update to the latest release on GitHub download or clone the repository to your computer.

-1. Move all files in the src directory to your current install location, overwrite all existing files **except** for `config.yml`
+1. Move all files in the src directory to your current install location, overwrite all existing files
-1. Using the command line, run `php config-update.php` from your web root
 1. Edit `config.yml` to make sure that the settings are correct
 1. Load the site in your browser to force the database check/update and then you're done